 Vitamin B12 Shots

 Vitamin B12 plays a major role in a number of the body’s essential functions, including DNA synthesis and the formation of red blood cells.
 It also helps the body convert fats and proteins into energy and aids in the breakdown of carbohydrates.
-B12 deficiency can lead to several ailments, most notably megaloblastic anemia, which is caused by a low red blood cell count.
+B12 deficiency can lead to several ailments, most notably, a low red blood cell count.
 The most common symptom of megaloblastic anemia is fatigue.
 This form of anemia, as well as other health issues associated with B12 deficiency, can be easily treated with injections of the vitamin.
 This fatigue occurs because your body doesn’t have enough vitamin B12 to make red blood cells, which transport oxygen throughout your body.
 As a result, you are unable to efficiently transport oxygen to your body’s cells, making you feel tired and weak.

 SUMMARY: When you are deficient in B12, your body isn’t able to produce enough red blood cells to effectively transport oxygen throughout your body.
 This can make you feel tired and weak.
 This is why Vitamin B12 shots at LKN Weight Loss & Wellness can be effective and helpful.

 Most people get vitamin B12 through their food.
 The vitamin is naturally present in certain animal protein-based foods, such as: